 - 33%: Memo Drafting and Presentations – Since we’re a publicly traded company, a lot of documentation is needed and M&A deals are much more process-driven.

 - 20%: Due Diligence – Researching potential targets and new industries, and doing deep-dives on companies that we’re seriously considering acquiring.

 - 14%: Strategy – Looking at markets the strategy team is interested in entering, identifying potential acquisitions, and creating action plans for our team.

-My role is a bit more formal because financial institutions are more mature.
+My role is relatively formal because financial institutions are mature, conservative companies.

 There are more layers of bureaucracy here – we have to get Board approval, management approval, and deal with the usual ego / office politics issues.